fg-inet/draft-tiesel-taps-socketintents/draft-tiesel-taps-socketintents.md

 communication unit.

 Short name:
-: sndrate / recvrate
+: send_bitrate / recv_bitrate

 Applicability:
 : Association Set, Association, Stream

 Data type:
-: Int (bytes/sec)
+: Int (bits/sec)

 Burstiness
 -----------

-This Intent describes the anticipated sender-side burst characteristics of the traffic for this communication unit.
+This Intent describes the anticipated burst characteristics of the traffic for this communication unit.
 It expresses how the traffic sent by the application is expected to vary over time, and, consequently, how long sequences of consecutively sent packets will be.
 Note that the actual burst characteristics of the traffic at the receiver side will depend on the network.

 This Intent can provide hints to the application on what the resource usage pattern for this communication unit will look like, which can be useful for balancing the requirements of different application.

 Short name: